Isolation and Quarantine Definitions

 Quarantine restricts the movement of students, faculty, and staff who are close contacts of someone who has tested positive for COVID-19.
 WPI’s quarantine protocol will be initiated whenever a student, faculty member, or staff member is identified as a close contact by WPI or a local Board of Health.
 If someone in quarantine develops COVID-19-like symptoms or tests positive for COVID-19, WPI will initiate its isolation protocols.

-Travel quarantine restricts the movement of students, faculty, and staff who are complying with the Massachusetts Travel Order.
+Travel quarantine restricts the movement of students, faculty, and staff who are complying with the Massachusetts Travel Advisory.